 How to Avoid Bankruptcy: 4 Bankruptcy Alternatives

 Now that we’ve covered some reasons why you might not want to file for bankruptcy, how can you avoid bankruptcy when you’re in debt?
-One of the first things to do is to look for some bankruptcy alternatives that you can leverage instead.
+One of the first things to do is to explore bankruptcy alternatives.

 Bankruptcy Alternative 1: Debt Consolidation Loan

-With especially good credit, you may get a loan for a lower monthly percentage than the interest on your existing debts, which can help reduce the total amount of money you pay in the long run.
+With good credit, you may get a loan for a lower monthly interest rate than your existing debts, which can help reduce the total amount of money you pay in the long run.

 However, it’s important to exercise strict spending control after getting the loan.
 It’s all too easy to start leaning on your credit again before paying off the loan.
 This may lead to your overall debt increasing instead of decreasing.